-The term ‘Locus of control’ refers to how much control a person feels they have in their own behaviour.
+The term ‘Locus of control’ refers to how much control a person feels they have in their own behavior.
 A person can either have an internal locus of control or an external locus of control.

-People with a high internal locus of control perceive (see) themselves as having a great deal of personal control over their behaviour and are therefore more likely to take responsibility for the way they behave.
+People with a high internal locus of control perceive (see) themselves as having a great deal of personal control over their behavior and are therefore more likely to take responsibility for the way they behave.
 For example I did well on the exams because I revised extremely hard.

-In contrast a person with a high external locus of control perceive their behaviours as being a result of external influences or luck – e.g. I did well on the test because it was easy.
+In contrast a person with a high external locus of control perceive their behaviors as being a result of external influences or luck – e.g. I did well on the test because it was easy.